Welcome to Plant Week: Our guide to all things indoor plants, including tips for beginners, advice on care, and tons of plant-spo.

 Only puppies are cuter than cute plants, and even that judgment may falter when you start house training.
 A cute plant remains adorable all its life and will definitely add delight and whimsy to your coffee table.
-What exactly is a cute houseplant?
-We have no precise definition, but, like the Supreme Court said of pornography, we know it when we see it.

-1. Polka Dot Plants
+1. Polka Dot Plant

 Talk about adorable!
-Polka dot plant is one of the cheeriest houseplants around with foliage that just makes you happy to look at it.
+The polka dot plant is one of the cheeriest houseplants around with foliage that just makes you happy to look at it.
 The leaves are red, pink, or white with generous splashes of elfin green.
 They form a low mound of foliage that looks enchanting on a coffee table.
 For maximum cuteness, grow your polka dot plant in a pot that complements the colorful leaves.

 Plant care: Moist soil is a must for polka dots, but don't get it waterlogged.
 Indirect light from a nearby living room window makes for a happy plant on your coffee table.
 Fertilize this cutie twice a year with a balanced product to keep it smiling.